jpjuliao/factoryfourapi-statuspage/README.md

 ### Design Patterns

-- Custom Hooks: The application utilizes custom hooks, such as `useHealthChecker`, to encapsulate logic and enhance reusability.
+- Custom Hooks: The application utilizes custom hooks, such as `useApiChecker`, to encapsulate logic and enhance reusability.
 - Functional Components: React functional components are employed for a more modular and concise code structure.

 ## Development Details

 - API Names: The list of API names to query for status is stored in the `API_NAMES` constant.
 - State Management: React `useState` is used for managing loading, dark mode, and API status states.
-- Fetch Timeout Interval: The interval for updating API statuses is defined as a constant (`HEALTH_CHECK_INTERVAL`) in `App.tsx` and passed to the `useHealthChecker` hook.
+- Fetch Timeout Interval: The interval for updating API statuses is defined as a constant (`HEALTH_CHECK_INTERVAL`) in `App.tsx` and passed to the `useApiChecker` hook.

 ## Testing